Country: USA, China

 Genre: Sci-Fi, Action

-Rian Johnson’s third feature, the second one stars Joseph Gordon-Levitt in the leading role, after his career debut detective-noir BRICK (2005), however his second film THE BROTHERS BLOOM (2008) has lost its traction with both the audience and the critics, in spite of a scale-up budget and cast.
+Rian Johnson’s third feature, the second one stars Joseph Gordon-Levitt in the leading role, after his career debut noir-inflected detective story BRICK (2005), however his second film THE BROTHERS BLOOM (2008) has lost its traction with both the audience and the critics, in spite of a scale-up budget and cast.

 The milieu of a dystopian future with a darker and more desolate vantage view is not a novel gambit it the Sci-Fi genre, the film also is wanting the budget to exhibit its ambitious future world, basically the film hinges on a quite groundbreaking caveat, the requisite existence of “the loopers”, which is a somewhat moot point (it’s rather difficult to be convinced the future criminals will make such a big fuss to illegally dispose the dead bodies with the omnipotent time machine, which triggers another more pertinent point, why not kill first, transfer later?), so all of these unsolved questions have kind of deglamorized the film per se.